 Photographer and Filmmaker Rose Callahan’s work is an ongoing investigation of the convergence of style and portraiture, and she is always on the lookout for that sweet spot where they connect.
 Her favorite subjects - famous, infamous, legendary or unknown - are chosen for their authentic style and documented with her empathic and curious eye.

 Two volumes of Rose’s photography are coffee table books: I am Dandy and the latest We are Dandy both profile men around the globe for whom dressing is elevated to an art.
-Rose has documented the nuances and extremes of masculine elegance since 2008 on her blog The Dandy Portraits.
+Rose began documenting the nuances and extremes of masculine elegance in 2008 on her blog The Dandy Portraits.

 Rose’s photographs have been exhibited at RISD Museum in Providence, and have been featured since 2013 in the ongoing traveling exhibit Dandy Lion in Chicago, San Francisco, Miami, and Brighton, United Kingdom.